llwang8/InsightDataScience-findPoliticalDonors/README.md

 ## Approach

-The following fields are relavant this project:
+The following fields are relevant to this project:

 CMTE_ID: identifies the flier, which  is the recipient of this contribution